Woman's body found in trunk of vehicle in West Philadelphia: Police

 The discovery was made around 2:20 p.m. on the 5000 block of Merion Avenue.

+Action News has learned that an employee of Superior Automotive was cleaning up outside when he smelled a foul odor and discovered the body in the trunk.

+"I got a call from an employee saying he found a body.
+I thought he was joking," said Joe Swan with Superior Automotive.

-Police confirm the body of a female was found in the trunk of a silver Dodge Charger, but officials could not provide any further details on the age or race of the victim at this time.
+Police confirm the body of a female was found in the trunk of a silver Dodge Charger, but officials could not provide any further details on the age or race of the victim.

+It's still unclear how long the body was in the vehicle.
+Workers tell Action News that they smelled foul odors on Sunday but didn't think much of it.

 No weapon was found at the scene.